JacobDuvall/police-incident-reports/README.md

  To run the test file, execute command: pipenv run pytest

+ ## How I handle edge cases:
+ * if there is no incident listed, I store this in the datebase as "No Incident".
+ * I always assume each incident should have 5 field.
+If an item has 4 fields, I say it is missing an incident.
+If an item has 6 fields, I say it has an address on two lines.
+ * So far handling edge cases this way has handled 100% of observable PDFs.
+Therefore, I believe that my project covers all cases it could encounter given the current format of Norman PD's activity reports.

  ### Additional Documentation
  For additional information on the individual working of any piece of the process, please look at the project0.py file where all functions are individually annotated with their purpose.